gajos112/SRUM-Timeliner/README.md

 ![alt text](https://github.com/gajos112/SRUM-Timeliner/blob/main/Images/2.png?raw=true)
 ![alt text](https://github.com/gajos112/SRUM-Timeliner/blob/main/Images/3.png?raw=true)

-If the file ou provided is not a valid SRUM db, the tool will throw an error.
+If the file you provided is not a valid SRUM db, the tool will throw an error.
 If everything is okay it will try to:

 1. Attach the database: